My shorts have shrunk. I stand in front of the mirror, trying to fasten the denim cut-offs that fitted perfectly last summer.

 ‘We need to take action,’ I say.
 ‘Before it gets out of hand.’

 So, on Monday morning, I reintroduce my morning 5k run.
-Then, in my work team meeting (via video call), I suggest I write a feature about how to stop snacking.
+Then, in my Zoom meeting with work colleagues, I suggest I write a feature about how to stop snacking.

 ‘I’m sure other people must be struggling,’ I tell my colleagues.
 ‘It can’t just be me.’